bdok23/ProgrammingNotes/Part 1 - Basic Techniques/Ch . 4 - Data Structures.md

 #### Dynamic Arrays
-An array whose size can be changed during the execution of a program
+Def: An array whose size can be changed during the execution of a program

 `v.back();` Last element of a vector

 `vector <int> v(10, 5);` size 10, initial value is 5 for each element of vector v

 #### Set Structures
+Def: A set is a data structure that maintains a collection of elements.

 `set <int> s;`

 `s.insert(3);` adds s to the set